Ganinath: Celebration and fairs

-Ganinath Fair (Ganinath jee ka Mela) is organized annually and it was founded some 85 years back by the Madesia Vaishya Maha Sabha.
+Ganinath Fair (Ganinath Ka Mela) is organized annually and it was founded many years back by the Madhesia Vaishya Maha Sabha.
 Formerly the fair was organized at Mahnar in Vaishali district of Bihar, where Ganinath Temple and deity eroded in the Ganga.
-Now, the fair is observed at Biddupur near Hajipur in Vaishali district just after Krishna Janmashtami (in August month) on the following Saturday.
+Now, the fair is observed at many places in Vaishali district just after Krishna Janmashtami (in August month) on the following Saturday.

 The Ganinath Jayanti is celebrated by the Halwai, Madhesiya and Kanu community.